Treaty Trader Visa

 In order to qualify for an E1 visa, the petitioner must meet certain specific requirements:

-- He or she must be a citizen of a country of one of the 78 Treaty Traders countries;
+- The applicant must be a citizen of a country of one of the 78 Treaty Traders countries;

 - The Trade must be substantial, or there must be a continuous flow of commerce, which involves numerous operations over time.
 There is no minimum monetary value or volume of each transaction.
 It will be given greater importance to higher value transactions;